More Metro riders were attacked, robbed and pickpocketed in 2010 than in any of the past five years, according to a report in the Washington Examiner.

 No homicides were reported by Metro.

 The top four high crime stations were all in Prince George’s County.
-Metro's annual crime report is expected to be presented to the WMATA Board of Directors
+Metro's annual crime report is expected to be presented to the WMATA Board of Directors on Thursday.

 The 10 most dangerous stations in 2010, as reported by the Examiner: